If you haven’t heard yet, there’s a lot of buzz going on about Learning Management System engagement.

 If you’re not totally sure whether personality quizzes or goal tracking will make more of an impact in Lesson A vs Lesson B, it’s time to do some research.

 By learning why and how interactive learning works, you empower yourself to make the greatest impact when putting it into action.

-That's why instructional designers like Dr. Kelly Edmonds stress the need to stay up to date with online learning theories…and why they're also one of the first professionals to approach when you're ready to create your own online course.
+That’s why instructional designers like Dr. Kelly Edmonds stress the need to stay up to date with online learning theories.
+It’s also why they’re one of the first professionals to approach when you’re ready to create your own online course.

 The Need To Be Unforgettably Personal

-This might sound superficial, but if your program's lacking personality, soul, and originality…it's not going to stand out.
+This might sound superficial, but if your program lacks personality, soul, and originality, it’s not going to stand out.

 But most of us are tired of buying into bland, “vanilla” programs that are full of cookie-cutter solutions.
 Instead, we long to regain that personal connection with another human, even when it’s in the world of online learning.